omicsNLP/microbELP/README.md

 }
 ```
 ## ⚙️ Installation
-MicrobELP has a number of dependencies on other Python packages, it is recommended to install it in an isolated environment.
+MicrobELP has a number of dependencies on other Python packages; it is recommended to install it in an isolated environment.

 `git clone https://github.com/omicsNLP/microbELP.git`